 The Company is a limited liability company incorporated in Guernsey within the meaning of section 2(1)(c) of the Companies (Guernsey) Law, 2008 (as amended) (the "Law").
-The registration number of the company is 70520 incorporated on 8 April 2022.
+The Company was incorporated on 8 April 2022 with the registration number 70520.

 The address of its registered office is 1 Royal Plaza, Royal Avenue, St. Peter Port, Guernsey GY1 2HL.
-The Company's principal activity is, broadly, to indirectly hold the Property Portfolio for investment purposes to realise on-going rental income and long-term capital appreciation as explained in the strategic and business review.
+The Company's principal activity is, broadly, to indirectly hold the property portfolio for investment purposes to realise on-going rental income and long-term capital appreciation as explained in the strategic and business review.